top of page

 1:1 Interviews

-Usually in the form of meetings, 1:1 interviews can be extremely useful in obtaining lots of relevant data, so long as the questions are asked in the correct manner.
+Usually in the form of meetings, 1:1 interviews can be extremely useful in obtaining lots of relevant data, so long as the questions are asked correctly.
 Interviews are also good at being able to probe responses for more detail.

 Pros